Mirantis/kqueen/docs/kqueen.rst

 Configuration
 --------------

-Example configuration files are located in the `config/` directory.
-Default configuration file is `config/dev.py`.
+Sample configuration files are located in the `config/` directory.
+The default configuration file is `config/dev.py`.
-To set up a different configuration file set `KQUEEN_CONFIG_FILE` environment variable.
-Also any environment variable matching name `KQUEEN_<config_parameter>` will be loaded and replaced form value in the configuration file.
+To define a different configuration file set `KQUEEN_CONFIG_FILE` environment variable.
+To override the values defined in the configuration file, set the environment variable matching the KQUEEN_<config_parameter_name> pattern.

 .. list-table:: Configuration options
     :header-rows: 1